 - Painful Stomach: yelping/growling when touched, sitting in a “prayer position”

-If you notice any of these symptoms after your pup has eaten a dryer sheet you should contact your veterinarian straight away.
+If you notice any of these symptoms after your pup has eaten a dryer sheet, you should contact your veterinarian straight away.

 If your dog has eaten a dryer sheet, there are a few different ways of treating him.
-This will depend on how long ago he ate it, and what the symptoms are.
+This will depend on how long ago he ate it and what the symptoms are.
 You must not try to make your pup vomit at home.
-It’s always safest to let the veterinarian do this, in case it gets stuck on the way back up.
+It’s always safest to let the veterinarian do this in case it gets stuck on the way back up.

 Make sure plenty of clean, fresh water is available at home to prevent dehydration.
 Mild symptoms like vomiting and diarrhea can usually be managed at home.
 They can be managed with a bland diet such as chicken/fish and rice.
-If symptoms persist then it’s best to speak to your vet.
+If symptoms persist, then it’s best to speak to your vet.

 If your pup has been made to vomit and brings up the dryer sheet, then great news!
 They can come home again but will need to be monitored for any signs that the poison has been absorbed.
 Sometimes the vet will prescribe charcoal to prevent this from happening.

-Possible X-Ray and Surgery
+Possible X-Ray And Surgery

 If your canine companion is unlucky enough to be suffering from an obstruction, then the vet will want to take an x-ray of his tummy to see what’s going on inside.
-It’s likely that your pup will need surgery to remove the sheet, and then need to stay in at the clinic for supportive treatment and recovery.
+It’s likely that your pup will need surgery to remove the sheet and then need to stay at the clinic for supportive treatment and recovery.